 - Served as liaison to hotel’s executive chef in preparation for the opening of a new 10-bedroom hotel by collaborating on several special events with the executive chef.

 - Assisted in performing payroll duties; prepared weekly employee schedules.

 - Established relationships with customers and ensured each guest received optimal service.

 - Conducted inventory on a regular basis; interacted extensively with outside vendors to maintain a well-supplied catering.

-- Responsible with daily catering, corporate events, executive dining room and cafeteria.
+- Responsible for daily catering, corporate events, executive dining room, and cafeteria.